Martoni/spi2wb/README.md

 ### Burst mode

-To use burst mode, spi2wb must be synthetised with the option.
+To use burst mode, spi2wb must be synthetised with the option `aburst=true`.
 Then for 16bits data mode and extended address mode it frame are following :

 - Write burst frame: